KZKS01/Project-1/README.md

 ## Future Enhancements:
 * Drag and drop
-* copy the url
+* Button to share
-* share to social media
+* Button to copy the url